lukenge-lukard/git-campus-news/README.md

-# git-campus-news
+# CampusWeekly
-stores the code for the CampusWeekly website
+This project is all about your weekly campus news